 Southfield, MI 48034

-WATERWAY AND LOCATION: The project would affect waters of the United States associated with Braden River.
-The project site is located at Horseshoe Cove RV Resort, 5100 60th Street, Bradenton in Section 10, Township 35 South, Range 18 East, Manatee County, Florida.
+WATERWAY AND LOCATION: The project would affect waters of the United States associated with the Braden River.
+The project site is along the property line of the Horseshoe Cove RV Resort located at 5100 60th Street, Bradenton in Section 10, Township 35 South, Range 18 East, Manatee County, Florida

 Basic: Bank Stabilization

-AVOIDANCE AND MINIMIZATION INFORMATION: The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: “Project design incorporates living shorelines in combination with harder shoreline structures for added stability.
-Gabion basket rock walls and sills are not proposed to be continuous but are being proposed along heavily eroded areas only, leaving natural shoreline habitat intact.”
+AVOIDANCE AND MINIMIZATION INFORMATION – The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment:

 ESSENTIAL FISH HABITAT (EFH): This notice initiates consultation with the National Marine Fisheries Service on EFH as required by the Magnuson-Stevens Fishery Conservation and Management Act 1996.
-Our initial determination is that the proposed action would not have a substantial adverse impact on EFH or Federally managed fisheries in the Manatee River or Tampa Bay.
+The proposal would impact approximately 0.16 acres of fresh water marsh and unconsolidated bottom.
+Our initial determination is that the proposed action would not have a substantial adverse impact on EFH or Federally managed fisheries in the Gulf of Mexico.
 Our final determination relative to project impacts and the need for mitigation measures is subject to review by and coordination with the National Marine Fisheries Service.